DoryAzar/FaceDetectPython/README.md

 'draw': True                # Specifies whether or not the face detections should be drawn on the image or video.
 If set to False, nothing is displayed but detections are printed out in the console

-'custom': False             # If you wish to extend the FaceDetect class, set to True (check the next section for more information)
+'custom': ''                # If you wish to extend the FaceDetect class, specify the method that it needs to execute

 'method': 'detect'          # detect (default) to run detections. 'recognize' to run face recognition
-                            # If custom is set to True, the method setting will specify the callback method that you define in the extended class

 'print': True               # Prints the face locations and labels on the console.
 Set to False to disable